nebyu08/sql_codes/readme.md

-# my recored journey in sql
+# my recorded journey in sql

 i am going to record all the stuff am doing on sql.